ltruchot/unary-js/README.md

 Also, we really want to provide a "signature search" tool, like in Haskell or Rust documentations.
 Indeed, if you know that you want to make your array a string, there will be few functions that will do it, and you will find what you are looking quickly, even without knowing the name "join", for example.

+In the end, you can consume this library with or without TypeScript, the best of both worlds is available!

 ## Why not just Ramda?

 Unary-js really looks like Ramda: the functions have the same signature, the same name, you can combine them in the same way (and even better) and they are curried.